 • Your account username and password

-• Provide any additional instructions if necessary such as a certain folder or database you would like moved.
+• Provide any additional instructions, if necessary, such as a certain folder or database you would like moved.

 GreenGeeks customer service administrators will honor your request as quickly as possible and email you within 24-28 hours.
-At times, delays may occur due to slower upload speeds from your current web host provider.
+At times, delays may occur due to slow upload speeds from your current web host provider.
 GreenGeeks will send an email to you after the website file transfer is complete.